redBorder/dswatcher/README.md

 ID of the Netflow sender.
 - `dswatcher` will listen for alerts about sensors that reached their limits.
 The sensor will be marked as blocked on the Chef node.
+- `dswatcher` will listen for alerts about counters resets.
+When this message is received all the sensors block status will be set to **false**.

 ## Installing